Zlatan Čolaković

-Zlatan Čolaković (February 13, 1955 – 2008) was a Croatian Homerist, philologist and researcher.
+Zlatan Čolaković (February 13, 1955 – December 20, 2008) was a Croatian Homerist, philologist and researcher.

+Early life

+Čolaković was born in Zagreb, Croatia to parents Enver and Stella Čolaković.
+His father, Enver, was a writer and translator of South Slavic, German, and Hungarian literature.
+His mother, Stella, was a pianist and music teacher.
+Both of his parents had been born in Budapest before moving to Zagreb.

+Career

-He graduated with a degree in Comparative Literature and Philosophy (1979), finished his Masters (1982) and completed his Doctorate in 1984 at the University of Zagreb Faculty of Philosophy.
-From 1984-1988, as a Fulbright scholar, he worked with Albert Lord at Harvard University in Milman Parry Collection, the Slavic division of the Widener Library.
+He graduated with a degree in Comparative literature and philosophy in 1979, his Master's in 1982, and completed his Doctorate in 1984 at the University of Zagreb Faculty of Philosophy.
+His doctoral dissertation was an analysis of the tragedies of Sophocles, Euripides, Aeschylus and Aristotle's Poetics.

+From 1984-1988, as a Fulbright scholar, he worked with Albert Lord at Harvard University in the Milman Parry Collection, the Slavic division of the Widener Library.
 He lectured at Harvard University and at Waterloo University in Ontario, Canada.
-At Harvard, he worked on the Milman Parry Collection where he transcribed and edited texts and audio tapes of over 90,000 verses of Bosnian epic songs.
-At UCLA he held a renowned lecture "South Slavic Muslim Epics, Problems of Collecting, Editing and Publishing".
-He published the long essay with the same title in California Slavic Studies in which he proved the numerous mistakes in transcription of Harvard publications of South Slavic oral epics, history of collecting South Slavic epics and importance of preserving the epics on film.
+At Harvard, he worked on the Milman Parry Collection, where he transcribed and edited texts and audio tapes of over 90,000 verses of Bosnian epic songs.

+At UCLA, he held a lecture on "South Slavic Muslim Epics, Problems of Collecting, Editing and Publishing".
+He published a long essay with the same title in California Slavic Studies in which he proved the numerous mistakes in the transcription of Harvard publications of South Slavic oral epics, the history of collecting South Slavic epics, and the importance of preserving the epics on film.